 How a Foundation Inspection Benefits Real Estate Investors

-If you are a real estate investor, having a foundation contractor give a detailed and written report on the foundation before you buy can help you to avoid a bad situation.
+If you are a real estate investor, having a foundation contractor give a detailed and written report on the foundation before you buy can help you avoid a bad situation.
 You may also want an inspection report because you will need full documentation throughout the mortgage process.
-Lenders could require that damage to the foundation be repaired before they approve a loan.
+Lenders could require repairing damage to the foundation before they approve a loan.

 Difference between Foundation Inspection and Home Inspection

-The greatest difference between a foundation inspection and a home inspection is that our experts will have higher specialization.
+The greatest difference between foundation and home inspections is that our experts will have higher specialization.
 We can conduct a more comprehensive inspection of the foundation.
-That ensures that you do not waste your money on a home with a poor foundation.
+That ensures you do not waste your money on a home with a poor foundation.
 Here at ConcreteRepairman.com, we look at the following factors when conducting a foundation inspection:

-• Does the Foundation Comply with Building Code?
+• Does the Foundation Comply with the Building Code?

 • Does the Foundation Need Modifications or Foundation Repair?